-The adjustability of the stem length is realised by a a right-left-hand thread, while the angle variation of the stems is provided by dovetail grooves in the tank and the drift tubes.
+The adjustability of the stem length is realised by a The adjustation of the stein length is related by a string the left-hand thread, while the angle variation of the stems is provided by dovetail grooves in the tank and the drift tubes.
 The resonance frequency of the cavity is Freduced by 500 kHz compared to a cavity without grooves.